ArifeLjutviovska/SpaceX/README.md

 - Unit & Integration Tests
 - HTTPS for production
 - Dark Mode & UI Enhancements
+- Adding Email verification for Sign-up and Forgot Password

 ##  Contact
 For any questions, feel free to reach out: